bragehs/FPL_forecast/README.md

 how should the model´s output get to the web?
 	- current thinking: deploy the model on the web and then call it on load or interaction. this way i do not have to implement my own backend properly.

+position should be onehot encoded not label encoded